clarenznet/clarenznet/README.md

 ### Hi there 👋

-A passionate developer with interest in embedded development, internet of things applications and edge machine learning computing applications.
+A passionate developer with interest in embedded development, internet of things applications and edge computing applications.

 As a developer data analysis native mobile application development are my day to day areas of application.